askomics/flaskomics/docs/query.md

 ## FALDO relations

 All *FALDO* entities will be linked by an implicit *Included_in* relation.
 This relation is slightly different than *explicit* relations: it relies on the *FALDO* attributes of both entities for the query, instead of a direct link.

+ FALDO entities are represented with a green circle and FALDO relations have a green arrow.

 !!!
 Tip
     You can customize the relation by clicking on the *Included in* relation.